axbraae/final_project/README.md

 # Final Project

 An end-to-end data project for the final CodeClan and PDA Data Science project.
-Written in Python in Jupyter notebooks.
+Written in Python in Jupyter Notebooks.

 For this project, the project brief was written for the "client" Newark Liberty International Airport to investigate flight departure delays.